Azure-App-Service/apps/apache-php-mysql/README.md

   1. Update the section Startup Log in README.md.
   2. Create default database - azurelocaldb.(You need set DATABASE_TYPE to **"local"**)
   3. Considering security, please set database authentication info on [*"App settings"*](#deploying-on-azure) when enable **"local"** mode.
-     Note: Database authentication is also used by phpMyAdmin.
+     Note: the credentials below is also used by phpMyAdmin.
       -  DATABASE_USERNAME | <*your phpMyAdmin user*>
       -  DATABASE_PASSWORD | <*your phpMyAdmin password*>